 EFA receives payments from firms or persons that offer asset management or separate account products or services which are included in a preferred list of product providers (referred to as "Strategic Partners").
 These payments take the form of conference, program, or event attendance; participation or exhibition fees; educational and training fees; or fees linked to program participation or specific marketing initiatives within an existing program.
 None of these additional payments are paid or directed to any advisory representative who sells these products.
 Nonetheless, when recommending an asset management program to their clients these marketing payments and educational opportunities present a conflict of interest to the extent that such payments incentivize advisory representatives to recommend Strategic Partners, as opposed to other advisers that do not make such payments.
-With respect to ESI Directions, Envestnet Portfolio Solutions and Touchstone Advisors are Strategic Partners.
+With respect to ESI Compass, BlackRock Funds, Envestnet Portfolio Solutions, Freedom Advisors, PIMCO Investment

+Management and Touchstone Advisors are Strategic Partners.

 ESI in its capacity as a broker-dealer often executes securities transactions for its advisory clients, including, but not limited to, transactions in securities distributed or underwritten by an affiliate.
 ESI has a fully disclosed clearing relationship with NFS (an affiliate of Fidelity) for the purpose of offering stock, bond and option trading.
-ESI is not affiliated with NFS, but receives revenue sharing payments from NFS when NTF mutual funds are used in its proprietary advisory programs (i.e. those on the ESI Illuminations platform, including ESI Directions).

-Service fees and IRA fees in brokerage accounts associated with the ESI Directions program include a markup, to the actual fee charged by NFS, by EFA.
-ESI's brokerage fee schedule can be viewed on its public website (www.equity-services.com)
+Service fees and IRA fees in brokerage accounts associated with the ESI Compass program include a markup, to the actual fee charged by NFS, by EFA.
+ESI's brokerage fee schedule can be viewed on its public website (www.equity-services.com).